-Funeral Home Displays Wrong Baby at Funeral
+Funeral Home Displays the Wrong Baby at Funeral

 The team at the Law Offices of Wolf & Pravato recently handled a case involving grieving parents who were unable to say goodbye to their stillborn child due to the negligence of the funeral home they trusted.
 The parents decided to hold their baby’s funeral at McWhite’s Funeral Home in Fort Lauderdale, FL.
-Per the parents’ desires, the casket was to be open for a viewing.
+Per the parents’ desires, the casket was to be open for viewing.
 Before the funeral began, they discovered the casket was not open as discussed.
 Mr. McWhite opened the case with some reluctance.

 The grieving parents found, to their horror, that the baby in the casket was not their baby girl.
 When the parents brought up their concerns, Mr. McWhite told the parents that the baby’s appearance was due to the embalming process.
 The parents then buried this baby, thinking it was their child.